-1. Press the Menu button.

-2. Select the Extended menu and press Enter.
+- 1. Press the Menu button. - 2.
+Select the Extended menu and press Enter. - 3.
+Select the Multi-Projection menu and press Enter.

-3. Select Projector ID and press Enter.
+4. Select Projector ID and press Enter.

-4. Use the arrow buttons on the remote control to select the identification number you want to use for the projector.
+5. Use the arrow buttons on the remote control to select the identification number you want to use for the projector.
 Then press Enter.